Profile

 During my BSc degree in Animal Behaviour, I studied a free-ranging population of tamarin monkeys in the Peruvian Amazon with Field Projects International, after which I wrote my BSc thesis on the relationship between breeding status and feeding behaviour in these New-World monkeys.
 In the following field season, I managed the Sensory Ecology team on various projects that investigated the role of olfactory communication in dispersal.

-After assisting genome wide association studies at the Wright Lab to understand inter- and intra-individual behavioural variation of the feral chickens, I developed my interests in genomics, epigenetics and bioinformatics during my Recent Graduate Erasmus internship at the Netherlands Institute for Ecology.
+After assisting genome wide association studies at the Wright Lab to understand inter- and intra-individual behavioural variation of the feral chickens, I further developed my interests in genomics, epigenetics and bioinformatics during my Recent Graduate Erasmus internship at the Netherlands Institute for Ecology.
 Here, I worked on the intergenerational effects on DNA methylation in the great tit (Parus major).

 I enjoy staying active, especially in nature such as hiking or camping, or you can find me in the gym or at the football field.